Krokee/audit-display/README.md

 site-config.json      IDs of sites to include from Airtable
 ```

+## CI/CD Workflow

+The workflow at `.github/workflows/ci-cd.yml` builds and deploys the site to
+GitHub Pages.
+It can be triggered manually, on a daily schedule, or via a
+`repository_dispatch` webhook.
+The job installs dependencies, runs `npm run fetch`
+and `npm run build`, then uploads the `dist` directory and deploys it with
+`actions/deploy-pages@v1`.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Enjoy! 🎉